vmkxyz/vmk-xkb-layout/README.md

 2.  cd into there: `cd vmk-xkb-layout`
 3. Copy the layout to the /usr/share/X11/xkb/symbols/ directory: `sudo cp vmk /usr/share/X11/xkb/symbols/vmk`
 4. Reboot
-5. Set your keyboard layout to 'vmk' and choose your variant.
+5. Set your keyboard layout to 'vmk' by running `setxkbmap vmk` or `setxkbmap vmk variant nobloat` (change nobloat for the variant you want to use).
+Note: If you want to use a GUI to set your layout (e.g. you're using a DE), use the first guide in the troubleshooting section

 # How to Use - Windows (binary)
 1. Download this repo as a zip and extract it (or clone it).